 Save time and tuition with a transfer-friendly, post-graduate FNP Certificate program

 If you qualify for transfer credit, you could graduate up to 9 months faster.
 To be eligible for up to 12 hours of transfer credit, credit hours must be from an accredited MSN program.
 Common sources of transfer credit include standard MSN-program courses like advanced pathophysiology, advanced pharmacology and advanced physical assessment, as long as they have been completed within 3 to 5 years of your enrollment in Franklin’s FNP Certificate program.
 Talk with an admissions advisor to see if you may benefit from transfer credit based on previously earned MSN credit.

 Earn your FNP certificate from a university built for busy adults

 Earn your FNP certificate on your terms by taking classes 100% online.
-Regionally accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
+Accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
 Our seamless transfer process and team of academic advisors will help ease your transition to becoming a student, while our flexible course schedules help to balance your education with work, family and life.
 Get started on your future today.